☕

 Mining: Required Open Ports

-Note: most people will just need to restart services to fix their issue.
+Note: most people will just need to to fix their issue.

 Your CML node will require the following ports to be open in order to be an active host on the TEA network: